Subscribe to Updates

 Not to mention some basic factors, the greatest of these can be bacteria in the mouth and throat.
 Since bacteria feed on food particles, the produced sulfur and acid are chemicals to blame for the foul breath.

 The congestion of bacteria in the mouth can cause many problems like gum disease and poor oral health.
-There are other diseases such as chronic sinusitis, diabetes, and digestive diseases that can have a role in causing bad-smelling breath.
+Other diseases such as chronic sinusitis, diabetes, and digestive diseases can have a role in causing bad-smelling breath.

 Sometimes taking some medications or drugs can cause dryness in the mouth.
 If there is an increase in bacterial activities, bad breath can occur.